 10. Winery Tour

 Central Otago region is famous for its amazing Pinot Noir!
 There are a load of fantastic wineries in the local area and, really, it’d be downright rude if you didn’t visit as many of them as possible, while you’re in Queenstown.
 My recommendation is that you get yourself on a winery tour.
-That way you get drive to the best locations, guided by a local, and you don’t have to worry about a designated driver because your tour has one inbuilt.
+That way you get driven to the best locations, guided by a local, and you don’t have to worry about a designated driver because your tour has one inbuilt.
 Perfect.
 Find more information on Queenstown winery tours here.

 11. Day Trip to Milford Sound